Skip to content

 • Some WND test tokens to cover transaction fees (easily obtainable from the Polkadot faucet).
 To learn how to get test tokens, check out the Test Tokens section

-Setting Up Hardhat
+Set Up Hardhat

 1. Create a new directory for your project and navigate into it: